marcinjahn/technology-notebook/src/docs/programming/rust/basics.md

 ```

 Variables may be *shadowed*, which means that a variable may be defined twice
 with the same name.
-This way, we don'y have to artificially define things like
+This way, we don't have to artificially define things like
 `data_string` and `data`.
 FIrst we could define `data` as `String`, and then
 define `data` as `i32` with a value coming from parsed `data`.